-Bef □ ore Arrival Non-EU citizens: In cooperation with you HR Coordinator you apply for your work and residence permit (at least 2 months in advance) Find accommodation in Denmark Investigate daycare and schools Hor on Arrival EU citizens: Apply for your EU residence document Register for your CPR number and health insurance card Apply for a tax card (ordinary tax scheme) If you wish to apply for the researcher tax scheme, please inform Corporate HR.
+Bef fore Arrival Non-EU citizens: In cooperation with your HR Coordinator you apply for your work and residence permit (at least 21⁄2 months in advance) Find accommodation in Denmark Investigate daycare and schools Ho on Arrival EU citizens: Apply for your EU residence document Register for your CPR number and health insurance card Apply for a tax card (ordinary tax scheme) If you wish to apply for the researcher tax scheme, please inform Corporate HR.
 We will apply on your behalf.
-Contact your local citizen service to order a NemID Open a bank account and designate it as your NemKonto Set up your e-Boks account During Your Employment at DTU
+Order Nemld/MitlD at International House Copenhagen or your local citizen service Open a bank account and designate it as your NemKonto Set up your e-Boks account

+During Your Employment at DTU